NIAEFEUP/api-sigarra/README.md

 ### Installing
 Uou'll need to build the images for both the application and the database services.
 To do that, run `docker-compose build`.
 ### Running the tests
-To run the tests run `docker-compose up -f docker.compose-test.yml`.
+To run the tests run `docker-compose -f docker.compose-test.yml up`.

 ### Running the production app
-Simply run - `docker-compose up -f docker-compose.yml` to run the production environment;
+Simply run - `docker-compose -f docker-compose.yml up` to run the production environment;

 ### Built with